Vain (horse): At three years

 As a three-year-old, Vain won the VATC Caulfield Guineas by three lengths, then campaigned in the VRC Spring Carnival, winning over eight days the Craven 'A' Stakes by 12 lengths and the VRC Linlithgow Stakes by six lengths.
 In his final race, he carried a record 10 lb over weight-for-age in winning the 1969 George Adams Handicap.
 Vain set Australian prize money records as a two-year-old and three-year-old.

 His only defeat as a three-year-old was against the champion New Zealand colt Daryl's Joy, who also won the W S Cox Plate and Victoria Derby and who later raced successfully in the United States as a stayer including winning at group one level.

 Stud record

 He was retired to stud at the end of his three-year-old season, in 1970, when he was injured in a track gallop.
-He was placed at Widden Stud in the Hunter Region, where he sired 370 winners, among them winning almost 1,800 races.
+He was placed at Widden Stud in the Hunter Valley, where he sired 370 winners, among them winning almost 1,800 races.
 Vain sired two Golden Slipper winners and was a leading sire in Australia.
 He is also the great-great grand-sire of Black Caviar on the dam side (as the sire of Song of Norway-1982, the great grand-sire of Black Caviar) and the great grand-sire of Black Caviar on the sire side (as the sire of Bespoken-1990, the grand-sire of Black Caviar).

 Vain sired 44 stakes winners that had 96 stakes wins, including: